Anyone between the age of 13 and 18

 Peer-to-Peer Review Deadline

-The winner will be announced at the live televised Breakthrough Prize Ceremony on December 3, 2017.
+The winner will be announced at the live televised Breakthrough Prize Ceremony in November of 2018 (date to be announced).